Oetenbach nunnery: Wainscoting of the dormitory

-After the death of the last Oetenbach nun in 1566, the grain master of the city of Zürich moved his offices in the east wing of the dormitory, which was henceforth referred to as Kornamtshaus.
+After the death of the last Oetenbach nun in 1566, the grain master of the city of Zürich moved his offices to the east wing of the dormitory, which was henceforth referred to as Kornamtshaus.
 It may be assumed that the grain master occupied the principal rooms, including the two wood-carved rooms at the northern end of the wing that probably served as the apartment of the prioress.
 As well as the so-called Äbtissinnenstuben of the Fraumünster abbey, the last resident Katharina von Zimmern, thanks to their uninterrupted use and appreciation of the institutions established there, remained in use until a few years before the demolition of the monastic buildings occurred.
 In 1894 the wood-carved wainscoting were transferred to the Swiss National Museum.

 Waisenhaus

-The last remain of the nunnery is the former Waisenhaus building, thus not one of the former convent buildings, but now used as the headquarters of the city police Stadtpolizei Zürich.
+The last remaining building of the nunnery is the former Waisenhaus building, thus not one of the former convent buildings, but now used as the headquarters of the city police Stadtpolizei Zürich.
 After the Reformation in Zürich, the city government took over the monastic buildings for new uses.
 Among others, the buildings were used between 1637 and 1639 as an orphanage and a prison.
 In 1771 the orphans were held in the newly built orphanage in the former monastery's garden.
 The former orphanage today serves as the official Stadthaus I at the present Waisenhausstrasse, meaning orphary lane.